0xshreyash/vim-cheatsheet/README.md

 $ - Go to the end of the current line without entering insert mode

+g_ - Go to last char in line

 0 - Go the the start of the current line without entering insert mode

+CTRL-c - Go to first char in line

 dw - Delete a word